Welcome to The Rotary Club of Louisville

 Read More

-Teddy AbrahmsThe April 4th meeting at noon at the University Club, will feature Teddy Abrams, Music Director, Louisville Orchestra.
+Rob GivensThe April 25th meeting at noon at the University Club will feature Rob Givens, Retired USAF.

-The menu will be spaghetti with meatballs; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.
+The menu will be oven-roasted salmon with spinach orzo and a lemon cream sauce; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.

 There is a $5 meeting fee for those who choose not to purchase a meal - this will include a dessert and tea/coffee/water and, of course, a fantastic program.
 You can pay $5 cash, check or scan the QR code at check-in to pay with a credit card.